rppicomidi/midi2piousbhub/README.md

 a USB device connected to the same PC, I had to connect the picoprobe first, then connect the target Pico board via a USB hub.
 Your experience may be different.

+You do not need to use the picoprobe or the UART 0 output at all.
+The USB device connector on the RP2040 target board serves both as a MIDI port and serial port console.

 ## Use a TinyUSB library version that supports application host drivers
 The USB MIDI host driver is currently not part of the TinyUSB stack.
 It is an